spir611/spir611/README.md

 ✨Did you know...I am fluent in English, Spanish, German and pretty advanced in French!!

-🎉Fun Facts:  I love Hiking.
-I´m just getting started in the Universe of 3D printing.
+🎉Fun Facts:  I love Hiking, a walk at least 15km/day!!
+I´m just getting started in the Universe of 3D printing!

 -